Kevin-Conlin/pj1/README.md

-# Wikipedia analytics MapReduce programs
+# Wikipedia Analytics MapReduce Programs

 This project contains scala files used to perform MapReduce jobs on data provided by Wikipedia.